-This high-level nurse will be protected by mandatory status: that is, no Area Health Authority may be allowed to employ a district nurse without that nurse possessing an appropriate higher post-basic qualification in district nursing.
 There will also be protection, I believe, by statutory training requirements at national or/and country level.
-I see a statutory committee comprised of district nurses in the majority (when district nursing is discussed) setting the standards of competence by entry requirements, an educational programme and examinations, ideally working closely with, or part of, the statutory Council for Health Visitors.
+I see a statutory committee comprised of district nurses in the majority (when district nursing is discussed) setting the standards of competence by entry requirements, educational programme an and examinations, ideally working closely with, or part of the statutory Council for Health Visitors.

 In 1976 we, as a Working Party, found that the patient could be at some risk by being nursed by someone without a post-basic training, and I assume that this fact will have produced the result I have just mentioned.
 To my mind, it is unthinkable that statutory training status will not have been achieved by the late 1970s or very early 1980s.

-I can assure this audience that the present reaction of the country's district nurses demanding statutory training is spontaneous and real.
+The present reaction of the country's district nurses demanding statutory training is spontaneous and real.
 Of the many I have talked to, not one has mentioned status but all have mentioned two essential demands.

-First, the proper education of all district nurses; and second, protection for the patient from unsafe practitioners.
-A good sound reaction by professionally minded people in these modern days and which contrasts sharply with the usual self-seeking, selfgratifying claims of other groups of workers.
+First, the proper education of all district nurses and, secondly, protection for the patient from unsafe practitioners.
+A good sound reaction by professionally minded people in these modern days and which contrasts sharply with the usual self-seeking, self-gratifying claims of other groups of workers.
 I am proud to be identified both with their claim and the way they intend achieving their objectives.

-It is, I believe, the title "District Nurse" which should be protected by law.
-There is nothing to compare with that title, certainly not, in my opinion, District Nursing Sister or Charge Nurse.
-"District Nurse" has its own mystique and magic - please do not destroy that by new titles.
-There is change and progress, not always, I suggest, synonymous.
+I believe the title District Nurse should be protected by law.
+There is nothing to compare with that title.
+District Nurse has its own mystique and magic, please do not destroy that by new titles.

 I assume methods of supervision will have been improved by the time the 1980s have arrived.
-It was anticipated that with the new nursing structures following the Mayston Report, that nursing officers would have time and authority to be able to supervise standards of care offered by nurse colleagues.
+It was anticipated that with the new nursing structures following the Mayston Report, nursing officers would have time and authority to be able to supervise standards of care offered by nurse colleagues.

 Unfortunately, with some exceptions, this has not been possible.
-A recent survey of the daily work of 39 nursing officers, which I undertook and which is as yet unpublished, gave the following results over a normal five-day working week for community nursing officers: office routine, 24 per cent of total time available; telephone calls, 13 per cent; attendance at meetings, 10 per cent; travel, 5 per cent; interviews, 5 per cent.
-Giving a total of 57 per cent of time not associated directly with patients.
-With those activities that could be associated with patients were: clinical involvement, 11 per cent; consultations with other staff, 12 per cent.
-A total of 23 per cent.
+A recent survey of the daily work of 39 nursing officers, which I undertook and which is as yet unpublished, gave the above results over a normal five-day working week for community nursing officers.
+(See table.)

+Activity surveyed % of total time available

+Office routine - 24%

+Telephone calls - 13%

+Attendance at meetings - 10%

+Travel - 5%

+Interviews - 5%

+Giving a total of 57% associated with patients.
+Wities that could be as patients were: 7ith those acti-

+Clinical involvement - 11%

+Consultations with other staff - 12%

+A total of 23%.
+14

-It is hoped that when the new curriculum is started that the new student district nurse, when returning from her last three months supervision, will be able to look forward to working closely with her nursing officer.
-This supervision will, in my opinion, mean at least eight onehour sessions with the student.
+It is hoped that when the new curriculum is begun the new student district nurse, when returning for her last three months supervision, will be able to look forward to working closely with her nursing officer.
+This supervision will, in my opinion, mean at least eight one-hour sessions with the student.

 To be able to do this, the nursing officer must have a complete understanding of the aims and objectives of district nurse training and know of the standards of care required in particular situations.
-This will mean a total review of the work of the nursing officer no less so that appropriate counselling, supervision, and instruction, can be given to the student.
+This will mean a total review of the work of the nursing officer so that appropriate counselling, supervision, and instruction can be given to the student.
 I do hope that this practice will then overspill to her other nurse colleagues that she supervises.